There are many facets that point to the importance of biology. First and foremost, the science of biology is mainly studying about life.

 Although there have been many instances when science explained how life came to be, those explanations have never been fully accepted due to beliefs and principles related to religion.
 There is still a great portion that believes in what the sacred scripture says.
 However, biology has been consistent in explaining how life came to be despite having no strong evidence of its claims.
 But its theories remain to be important as of the present day.

 6. Paves Way for Scientific Investigations

 These are just some of the few reasons why people should know the importance of biology.
-It provides and is continuously providing everyone with vital information about the existence of living organisms here on Earth.
-It does not stop in looking for solutions that can completely eradicate the different environmental issues still persisting today.
-It pursues in getting strong evidence on how life came to be.
+It provides and is continuously providing everyone with vital information about living organisms here on Earth.
+It does not stop looking for solutions that can completely eradicate the different environmental issues still persisting today.
+Instead, it pursues in getting strong evidence on how life came to be.